 Wilkes University is accredited through the Middle States Commission on Higher Education (MSCHE).

-The decennial evaluation requires the University to complete an institutional Self-Study and host a subsequent visit from a team of external peer evaluators.
-Through the decennial evaluation the University will demonstrate that Wilkes meets the expectations of the Commission's Requirements of Affiliation, the Standards for Accreditation, and relevant federal regulations.
+MSCHE accreditation requires completion of an institutional Self-Study and a subsequent visit from a team of external peer evaluators.
+Through the evaluation process, the MSCHE-member institutions must demonstrate they meet the expectations of the Commission's Requirements of Affiliation, the Standards for Accreditation, and relevant federal regulations.